 WISH LIST: $100: trains 4 people to identify and report pollution; $500: creates a new recreation map for a section of the Potomac River; $1000: works with a farmer to get a herd of cattle out of the river

-The Potomac River watershed encompasses 15,000 square miles, touching four states and the District of Columbia as it flows into the Chesapeake Bay.
-The five million residents of the Potomac watershed deserve a clean and healthy river, but today, swimming prohibitions and fish consumption advisories line the riverbanks.
-The only grassroots, on-the-water organization dedicated to healthy rivers and streams, Potomac Riverkeeper increases public awareness and promotes community action to protect a great natural resource.
-In partnership with local law clinics, it seeks to correct high-profile violations of environmental law and promote government accountability.
-Potomac Riverkeeper has also created a presence on every riverbank: volunteer citizen monitors act as its “eyes and ears," reporting on fish. health, and wildlife conditions.
-It then draws media and political attention to public health concerns, forcing polluters to clean up their act.
+The Potomac River watershed (which includes the Shenandoah River, the Potomac, and the Upper Potomac) encompasses 15,000 square miles, touching four states and the District of Columbia as it flows into the Chesapeake Bay.
+Six million residents live along the watershed, but instead of a clean and healthy river, they find swimming prohibitions and fish consumption advisories lining its banks.
+Potomac Riverkeeper is a grassroots, on-the-water organization dedicated to fighting pollution and creating healthy rivers and streams.
+In partnership with pro bono attorneys, it works to correct violations of environmental law and promote government accountability.
+Its network of volunteer citizen monitors reports on the health of fish in the rivers and it uses their input to direct enforcement and advocacy work – using the legal system to force polluters to clean up their act.
 Knowing that healthy rivers and healthy communities go hand-in-hand, Potomac Riverkeeper strives to ensure that all 383 miles of our river stay healthy.
-Clean water should not be a rarity.
-It should be a right.
+Clean water should not be the exception to the rule.
+It should be the rule.